wearekick/ocarina/README.md

 ### Developing

-To run a local development server
+To run a local development server use the following command and point your browser to `http://localhost:4000`.

 ```
 npm start